hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/LdapUserSync.md

 The logs should be in /var/log/ambari-server/ambari-server.log.
 You can increase the [log levels]( https://docs.hortonworks.com/HDPDocuments/Ambari-2.7.3.0/administering-ambari/content/amb_configure_ambari_logging_level.html)

 In datalake clusters, we use the post user creation hook to create the home folders for the synced users and set them as the owners of the home folders.
+If the user is not synced to Ambari correctly, then the user could face failures in accessing staging and other temporary folders.

 #### How to update the groups to be synced to Ambari?
 You cannot update the existing script to add new groups.
 If you cannot manage groups memberships in AAD, you have 2 choices.